-- To increase the opportunities for trips in the region to be made on foot or by bicycle. - To increase the efficiency and coordination between bicycle and pedestrian modes and other travel modes. - To address the implementation of a regional bicycle and pedestrian network. - To increase the safety and suitability of bicycle and pedestrian facilities. - To increase awareness of bicycle and pedestrian modes as means of travel. - To increase connectivity between bicycle and pedestrian facilities to KIPDA land use clusters. - To provide first/last mile connections to transit or other ridesharing services. - To continue to support compliance with ADA Transition Plans.

-- To incorporate local micromobility data, such as e-scooters, to evaluate their impact on pedestrian travel.
+- To increase the opportunities for trips in the region to be made on foot or by bicycle. - To increase the efficiency and coordination between bicycle and pedestrian modes and other travel modes. - To address the implementation of a regional bicycle and pedestrian network. - To increase the safety and suitability of bicycle and pedestrian facilities. - To increase awareness of bicycle and pedestrian modes as means of travel. - To increase connectivity between bicycle and pedestrian facilities to KIPDA land use clusters. - To provide first/last mile connections to transit or other ridesharing services. - To continue to support compliance with ADA Transition Plans. - To incorporate local micromobility data, such as e-scooters, to evaluate their impact on pedestrian travel.

-- Maintain inventory of existing pedestrian and bicycle facilities throughout the region. (ongoing) - Maintain a database of identified network gaps. (ongoing) - Develop an Active Transportation Plan (mid to late FY 2025) - Maintain and update the regional Complete Streets Policy that was adopted in August 2022. (ongoing) - Act as a point of contact and assistance for bicycle and pedestrian planning, projects and information including, but not limited to: funding sources such as the Transportation Alternatives Program (TA), Congestion Mitigation/Air Quality (CMAQ), Surface Transportation Block Grant (STBG), and Recreational Trails Program (RTP); design standards; local implementation plans; and ADA Transition Plans. (ongoing) - Identification and tracking of performance measures related to access by alternative modes as well as to the safety of all users.
+- Maintain inventory of existing pedestrian and bicycle facilities throughout the region. (ongoing) - Maintain a database of identified network gaps. (ongoing) - Maintain, update, and implement the regional Complete Streets Policy that was adopted in August 2022. (ongoing) - Act as a point of contact and assistance for bicycle and pedestrian planning, projects and information including, but not limited to: funding sources such as the Transportation Alternatives

+Program (TA), Congestion Mitigation/Air Quality (CMAQ), Surface Transportation Block Grant (STBG), and Recreational Trails Program (RTP); design standards; local implementation plans; and ADA Transition Plans. (ongoing)

+• Identification and tracking of performance measures related to access by alternative modes as well as to the safety of all users.